bravenewdude/bravenewdude.github.com/_posts/2013-02-16-comparing-prediction-methods.md

 One intuitive approach involves splitting my original data randomly into training and test groups, and seeing how well the methods predict the test data from the training data.

-(For information on these and other prediction methods, I recommend *Elements of Statistical Learning* by Hastie, Tibshirani, and Friedman, which is an outstanding textbook.
+(For information on these and other prediction methods, I recommend *Elements of Statistical Learning* by Hastie, Tibshirani, and Friedman, which is an outstanding textbook that can be [downloaded for free](http://www.stanford.edu/~hastie/pub.htm).
 It also discusses estimation of prediction error.)

 ## compareMSPE